jpgard/ffn-tracer/README.md

   python ../../../fftracer/utils/png_to_h5.py 507727402_raw.h5
   ```

   b.
-Set up the jupyer kernel (if intending to use jupyter notebook for interence, which is recommended since it allows for manually specifying seed):
+Set up the [Jupyter kernel](https://ipython.readthedocs.io/en/stable/install/kernel_install.html) if intending to use jupyter notebook for interence (recommended, since the notebook allows for manual seed specification and has an interactive visualization):

   ```
   source venv/bin/activate